tajchert/Nammu/README.md

 ###Easy asking for permissions
-It removes a bit of boiler plate to keep request id, and thus simplify your code inside Activity class. call `Nammu.askForPermission(Activity, PermissionString , PermissionCallback)` which offers a nice callback with either succes or fail method.
+It removes a bit of boiler plate to keep request id, and thus simplify your code inside Activity class. call `Nammu.askForPermission(Activity, PermissionString , PermissionCallback)` which offers a nice callback with either success or fail method.
 To use this only thing you need to add is in your Activity that you are using.

 ```java
 @Override